mrd0ll4r/chihaya-optmem-peerstore/README.md

 ## Limitations
 This `PeerStore` does not save PeerIDs.
-They take 20 byte per peer and are only ever returned in non-compact HTTP announces.
+They take 20 bytes per peer and are only ever returned in non-compact HTTP announces.

 The timestamp used for garbage collection is in seconds and stored in an unsigned 16-bit integer.
 This limits the maximum age of peers to have working garbage collection.